tldr-pages/tldr/pages/linux/ip-route-get.md

 # ip route get

-> Get a single route - this command gets a single route to a destination and prints its contents exactly as the kernel sees it.
+> Get a single route to a destination and print its contents exactly as the kernel sees it.
 > More information: <https://manned.org/ip-route>.

 - Print route to a destination (1.1.1.1):